ArnavS11/visual-search-engine/README.md

-# Visual search engine built over Elasticsearch
+# Visual Search Engine over Elasticsearch

 This repository contains the code for an end-to-end content based image retrieval system based on Elasticsearch.